patternfly/patternfly-tutorial/TUTORIAL.md

 ## PatternFly CSS

 Open `index.html` on your favorite text editor.
-You'll notice that you are importing `patternfly.min.css` and `patternfly-additions-min.css`
+In the HTML `<head>` tag, you will notice that we are importing `patternfly.min.css` and `patternfly-additions-min.css`

-Patternfly is based on bootstrap. patternfly.css is our customizations of bootstrap styles and additions is everything else we've added to support out enterprise usecases.
+Patternfly is based on bootstrap. _patternfly.css_ is our customization of bootstrap styles and _patternfly-additions.css_ is everything we've added to support enterprise usecases.

 ```html
   <link rel="stylesheet" href="node_modules/patternfly/dist/css/patternfly.min.css">
   <link rel="stylesheet" href="node_modules/patternfly/dist/css/patternfly-additions.min.css">
 ```

-This page is ready to use any patternfly component.
-You cna go to ther website, copy any spinnet and use it.
-But I'll guide you step by step to build a dashboard, and customize patternfly.
+This page is ready to use with any PatternFly component.
+You can go to the PatternFly website, copy any spinnet and use it.
+But we'll guide you step-by-step showing you how to build a dashboard, and customize PatternFly.

 ### The Grid